imujtaba8488/package_im_stepper/README.md

   * using the built-in next and previous buttons.

-  * tapping on an individual steps in case of Icon, Image, and Number steppers.
+  * tapping individual steps in case of Icon, Image, and Number steppers.
 Please note that the tapping behavior doesn't apply to the `DotStepper`.

   * using external buttons or events.

+Generally, you create three variables in your `StatefulWidget`, namely; `activeStep`, `minSteps`, and `maxSteps`.
+The `activeStep` must be incremented and decremented within a setState() method, and assigned to the `activeStep` property of the respective stepper. `minSteps` and `maxSteps` are used to limit the increment and decrement value of the `activeStep` variable.
+These can either be controlled manually or automatically set from the `minSteps` and `maxSteps` functions of the respective steppers.
+Please consider the following code snippet or see examples __[here](https://pub.dev/packages/im_stepper/example)__:-

 * To customize the color, border, etc., wrap a stepper widget inside a `Container` and specify it's `decoration` argument.